How to Get the Best Savings Rate from Banks

 5. Grow Your Balance

 Some banks have tiered savings accounts that earn interest based on the balance in the account.
 Usually, the best savings rates are saved for those with larger balances.
 Tiered savings accounts don’t seem as common in larger national and online banks, but they can be found in many community banks.

 6. Consolidate Your Banking Services

-Some banks and credit unions reward customers who do more of their business at the institution.
+Some banks and credit unions reward customers who do more business at the institution.
 For instance, iGOBanking gives savers a 0.50% bonus rate with its iGOSavings Plus accounts so long as account holders keep a $1,000 average monthly balance in their iGOchecking account.

 Varo Bank also has a great deal.
 Those who keep a positive balance in their bank and savings account and receive direct deposits of at least $1,000 each month are eligible for a 3% APY on their savings.
 However, to get that savings rate, you need to keep your savings account balance below $5,000.
 If you exceed that amount, the interest drops to 0.20%, which still isn’t bad compared to the national average.

 Many traditional banks also offer what is known as relationship savings rates, but these rarely come close to the interest rates offered online.
 Consider the Bank of America Preferred Rewards Program.
-Those with a combined $20,000 deposited in Bank of America and/or Merrill accounts gets a 5% boost in their savings interest rate.
+Those with a combined $20,000 deposited in Bank of America and/or Merrill accounts get a 5% boost in their savings interest rate.
 However, even with the boost, that means savings accounts only earn 0.02% APY.

 Go for a Walk